-The classification of Cobalt(II) sulphate (anhydrous and hydrous forms) in Regulation (EC) No 1272/2008 (Carc.Cat.
-2; R49: May cause cancer by inhalation) shows that the substance meets the criteria for classification as carcinogen in accordance with Article 57 (a) of REACH.
+The classification of Cobalt(II)sulphate (anhydrous and hydrous forms) in Regulation (EC) No 1272/2008 as amended and adapted to technical and scientific progress by Regulation (EC) No 790/2009 (Carc.
+1B; H350i: "May cause cancer by inhalation" that corresponds to classification Carc.Cat.
+2; R49: "May cause cancer by inhalation") shows that the substance meets the criteria for classification as carcinogen in accordance with Article 57 (a) of REACH.

-Furthermore, the classification of Cobalt(II) sulphate (anhydrous and hydrous forms) in Commission Regulation (EC) No 790/2009 (Repr.Cat.
-2; R60: May impair fertility) shows that the substance meets the criteria for classification as toxic for reproduction in accordance with Article 57 (c) of REACH.
+Furthermore, the classification of Cobalt(II)sulphate (anhydrous and hydrous forms) in Regulation (EC) No 1272/2008 as amended and adapted to technical and scientific progress by Regulation (EC) No 790/2009 (Repr.
+1B; H360F: "May damage fertility" that corresponds to classification Repr.Cat.
+2; R60: "May impair fertility") shows that the substance meets the criteria for classification as toxic for reproduction in accordance with Article 57 (c) of REACH.